java main methodjava main method

 public static void main(String[] args)

 The second line, the so-called method signature, introduces a method.
-Methods contain the program code to be executed.
+Methods contain the code to be executed.

 public